-An important additional comment which I missed on the first pass (thanks to Tarun Grover for explaining this to me): we've just shown that in a translation-invariant system, the entanglement entropy of a subsystem $S(\ell)$ grows monotonically with $\ell$ .
-On the other hand, suppose the whole system is finite, of length L in the direction we've been considering (horizontal in the figure, call it x), and in pure state: you know that when $\ell \to L$ , the entropy must go to zero, since $S(\ell) = S(L - \ell)$ .
+An important additional comment which I missed on the first pass (thanks to Tarun Grover for explaining this to me): we've just shown that in a translation-invariant system, the entanglement entropy of a subsystem $S(\ell)$ grows monotonically with l .
+On the other hand, suppose the whole system is finite, of length L in the direction we've been considering (horizontal in the figure, call it x), and in pure state: you know that when $\ell \to L$, the entropy must go to zero, since $S(\ell) = S(L - \ell)$.
 Where is the loophole?
-The loophole is that if the x-direction has period L, then when $2\ell > L$ , the intersection between X and Y is not just the shaded region, but rather they must touch each other also on the other side! • Concavity of the entropy.
-Along the same lines, applying SSA in the inclusion-exclusion form, with the regions at right, gives $$S(X) + S(Y) \ge S(X \cap Y) + S(Y \cup X)$$ $$2S(\ell) \ge S(\ell + \epsilon) + S(\ell - \epsilon)$$ (4.22)
+The loophole is that if the x-direction has period L, then when $2\ell > L$, the intersection between X and Y is not just the shaded region, but rather they must touch each other also on the other side!

-which says that $S(\ell)$ is a concave function.
-If we can take $\epsilon \to 0$ , it says that $\partial{\ell}^2 S \leq 0$ .
-More precisely, in a lattice model it doesn't make much sense to have $\epsilon$ less than the lattice spacing, but we must take $\epsilon \ll$ the system size and any correlation lengths.
+• Concavity of the entropy in subsystem size.
+Along the same lines, applying SSA in the inclusion-exclusion form, with the regions at right, gives $$S(X) + S(Y) \ge S(X \cap Y) + S(Y \cup X)$$ $$2S(\ell) \ge S(\ell + \epsilon) + S(\ell - \epsilon)$$ (5.2) which says that $S(\ell)$ is a concave function.
+If we can take $\epsilon \to 0$, it says that $\partial{\ell}^2 S \leq 0$.
+More precisely, in a lattice model it doesn't make much sense to have ε less than the lattice spacing, but we must take $\epsilon \ll$ the system size and any correlation lengths.
 Comments on short distance issues and the area law.
-You might (should) worry that I am suddenly speaking about a continuum limit, where the sites in our quantum many body system are close together compared to the lengths $\ell$ we are considering, so that the number of sites per unit volume is arbitrarily large.
+You might (should) worry that I am suddenly speaking about a continuum limit, where the sites in our quantum many body system are close together compared to the lengths l we are considering, so that the number of sites per unit volume is arbitrarily large.
 If each site is entangled with its neighbor (a finite amount), and we make an entanglement cut across arbitrarily many neighbors, we will generate a (UV divergent) entanglement entropy.
 No joke.
 This is an inevitable contribution to the entanglement entropy in a quantum many body system.
 It is non-universal in the sense that it depends on details of the arrangement of our lattice sites.
 In the above (and below), we will always consider differences of entanglement entropies, in states which have the same high-energy structure.
-For a region of space A, let $A^-$ denote the region A with a strip of width $\xi$ around its boundary removed.
+For a region of space A, let A^- denote the region A with a strip of width ξ around its boundary removed.
 By replacing $Y \to (Y \setminus X) \cup (X \cap Y)^-$ in the above arguments we eliminate the problem at the price of a small error.
 This is going to come up again.

-In lecture, I tricked myself into talking about some of the things in §7 at this point.
+It might be natural to talk about some of the things in §7 at this point.

 The idea is that A is a Cauchy surface which determines the state on the slice BC - all of the information required to know the state at BC is there at A (and vice versa).
 More generally, in a relativistic field theory, there is a unitary operator relating states on any two slicings of a causal diamond, so the relative entropy only depends on the diamond, not on the slicing.
-Notice that it is not true that the state of A is related by a unitary to the state of A at a later time - in that case, information from $\overline{A}$ can reach parts of A, so $\rho_A$ itself evolves by open-system evolution.
-But Lorentz invariance forbids anything outside A from influencing the state on the slice BC (or anything else in the causal diamond of A) - whatever initial entanglement A shares with its complement remains in the state of BC.
-[End of Lecture 16] Now consider a slab again, and consider time evolution by an infinitesimal step dt.
+34 Notice that it is not true that the state of A is related 34For more on this point, a good place to start is §2 of this paper.